 Twenty-five-year-old Karandeep Kochhar, a more than one winner at the PGTI and a normal at the Asian Tour, made 4 birdies towards a lone bogey at the back-nine.
 Kocchar then driven forward with 3 extra birdies at the front-nine.

-Karandeep stated, “I had been struggling with my putting this season so I tried to make a few changes here and there but finally during this week’s practice round I decided to return to something I was doing earlier as part of my process.
+Karandeep mentioned, “I had been struggling with my putting this season so I tried to make a few changes here and there but finally during this week’s practice round I decided to return to something I was doing earlier as part of my process.
 As a result, I feel my game has been pretty solid over the last two days.”

-Delhi’s Sachin Baisoya, the winner in Ahmedabad remaining week, who may be lately positioned moment at the PGTI Order of Merit, carded a 69 on day two to be tied 49th at even-par 140.
+Delhi’s Sachin Baisoya, the winner in Ahmedabad closing week, who may be lately positioned moment at the PGTI Order of Merit, carded a 69 on day two to be tied 49th at even-par 140.